AugustasJar/WikiGetter/README.md

 Sadly, this project hasn't been updated for a number of years and during the time other people got the same idea and created better website with the same promise, but looking at my repositories initialization date, I believe I was the first.

+Try inputing a prompt into the search bar

 https://dev9335.d2hl3m19nrsy6n.amplifyapp.com

+by clicking on the answers you can either get a short description or by clicking on the arrow you can use the prompt as the next stage.